digitalspring/whitepaper/whitepaper.md

     his (closest) friends after an offline period.

-    In all cases, these problems might be tackled by means of onion routing / obfuscating the identity of all peers (i.e. senders and recipients of messages and friends / mailboxes / mailmen).
+    In all cases, these problems might be tackled by means of onion routing / obfuscating the identity of all peers (i.e. those of senders and recipients of messages and of friends / mailboxes / mailmen).

 - The peers providing mailbox / mailman capabilities could offer their service in exchange for a fee.
 Similarly to the previous option,